 I often get emails asking for recommendations on drawing and sketching books.
-So I'm going to write a list of what I think are the good books on how to draw and sketch.
+So here's the list of books I think are good for beginners.

 If you have any drawing books that works for you, share them in the comments section.